Le Cinq

 Le Cinq (/fr/, 'The Five') is a restaurant in Paris, France.
 One of three restaurants on the grounds of the Four Seasons Hotel George V, the restaurant reopened in December 1999 following a comprehensive refit of the hotel.
-Its head chef was Philippe Legendre until summer 2008, when he was replaced by Éric Briffard, who was in turn replaced in October 2014 by Christian Le Squer.
-The restaurant won a Michelin star in 2000 and another in 2001, and held three stars between 2003 and 2007 and from 2016.
-The restaurant received positive reviews in The Arbuturian, Libération, and The Daily Telegraph and had been ranked the 80th best place to eat on the planet by April 2017.
-That month, Jay Rayner of The Observer wrote a negative review, which went viral and was later listed by Eater as one of "The Best Bad Restaurant Reviews of 2017".
+The restaurant received positive reviews in The Arbuturian, Libération, and The Daily Telegraph and a viral negative review by Jay Rayner of The Observer.

 History

 Le Cinq is one of three restaurants in Hotel George V, along with Le George and L'Orangerie.
 The hotel opened in 1928 and spent four decades popular with celebrities.
 By the 1980s, the hotel had been taken over by Forte Group, who were in turn taken over by Granada plc.
 The hotel festered under their ownership and was bought for $170 million in 1996 by Prince Al Waleed bin Talal bin Abdulaziz al Saud of Saudi Arabia, who had spent much of his childhood there.
 Both the hotel and the restaurant reopened in December 1999; its reopening took twice as long as expected as its construction workers were shackled by gentlemen's office hours by the hotel's wealthy and powerful neighbours, meaning they could only work between 10 am and 5:30 pm.

 The restaurant hired Philippe Legendre as head chef, who had previously spent ten years working at Taillevent in Paris, which had held three Michelin stars while he was working there.
 Under Legendre's watch, Le Cinq won a Michelin star in 2000, a second in 2001, and held a third between 2003 and 2007. Éric Briffard took over from Legendre in summer 2008; a book of his recipes, Le Cinq, was published in 2014.
-Jonesy of The Arbuturian reviewed in June 2012 and described his experience as "like dining in a grand French chateau".
-Christian Le Squer took over from Briffard in October 2014; the following year, Libérations Elvire von Bardeleben enjoyed a meal there.
-The restaurant regained its third Michelin star in 2016; that July, The Daily Telegraphs Jade Conroy wrote that her experience had benefited from the theatrical spectacle and the jazz music occasionally flowing in from the hotel's neighbouring lounge.
-By April 2017, Le Cinq had been ranked the 80th best place to eat on the planet and Le Squer had been voted Chef of the Year by his peers.
+Christian Le Squer took over from Briffard in October 2014; The restaurant regained its third Michelin star in 2016, and Le Squer was voted Chef of the Year by his peers.